EES-TUe/.github/profile/README.md

 ## EES Repository
 Welcome to the Github organizations of EES TU/e!
-Within this Github organizations we want to develop tools that can help us further with the research that is being done within EES.
+Within this Github organizations we want to develop reusable software tools that can help us further with the research that is being done within EES.
 Please have a look at the [Wiki](https://github.com/EES-TUe/.github/wiki/Research-Software-Development) for some information on research software development and links to usefull python libraries.
 <!--

 **Here are some ideas to get you started:**